 - Diversity Liaisons, a new program led by the Office of the Vice Provost and Chief Diversity Officer, will identify three to five faculty and/or instructional academic staff from different disciplines to implement best practices in the classroom and beyond.

 - The Women in Science and Engineering Leadership Institute (WISELI) expanded its “Breaking the Bias Habit” workshop to explore issues of implicit bias in departments and work units.
 In the first six months, 320 faculty and staff in 10 units took part.
 WISELI is researching its effectiveness and increasing capacity to offer it to more units.

 These actions build on steps UW-Madison has taken over the past several years that have improved recruitment and retention of students of color and expanded need-based aid.
 Among the outcomes that have improved:

+As Chancellor Blank has said, becoming a more welcoming and inclusive campus requires long-term engagement in a process of self-evaluation and change.
+This is not something that happens easily or quickly.
 Like many others, we have experienced setbacks.
 But the depth of commitment throughout the institution gives us the strength to continue moving forward.